neilsardesai/chrono-swift/README.md

 ### Detailed Parsed Results

-You can also get more detailed parsed results using `Chrono`'s `parsedResultsFrom(naturalLanguageString:)` method.
+You can also get more detailed parsed results using `Chrono`’s `parsedResultsFrom(naturalLanguageString:)` method.

 ```swift
 let result = chrono.parsedResultsFrom(naturalLanguageString: "I have an appointment tomorrow from 10 to 11 AM", referenceDate: nil) // If referenceDate is nil, it is assumed to be the current system date.